Generic Name: lamivudine (la MIV yoo deen)

 You may need to break an Epivir tablet in half when giving this medicine to a child for HIV.
 Call your doctor if the child has any trouble swallowing the tablet.

 If a child is using this medicine, tell your doctor if the child has any changes in weight.
-Lamivudine doses are based on weight in children, and any changes may affect your child's dose.
+Epivir HBV doses are based on weight in children, and any changes may affect your child's dose.
+Children who weigh more than 30 pounds (14 kilograms) should use the tablet form of this medicine if possible.
+This medicine liquid may not be as effective.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-If you have hepatitis B you may develop liver symptoms after you stop taking lamivudine.
+If you have hepatitis B you may develop liver symptoms after you stop taking Epivir HBV.
 Your doctor may want to check your liver function for several months after you stop using this medicine.

 What happens if I miss a dose?